Positive loops and $L^{\infty}$-contact systolic inequalities: Preliminaries

 If $\Sigma$ is Liouville fillable then we extend all the above Hamiltonian functions by constants over $\widehat W \setminus S \Sigma$.
-This is possible since all their Hamiltonian vector fields are compactly supported inside the symplectisation. \end{rem}
+This is possible since the Hamiltonian functions are all compactly supported inside the symplectisation. \end{rem}